Rademacher Functions as Discrete Sines

 Evaluating Rademacher Functions

 In practical applications of the Rademacher functions, it is necessary to evaluate $r_k(x)$ in a reasonable amount of time.
-There are multiple ways to compuote $r_k$ efficiently on digital hardware, this section introduces two approaches.
+There are multiple ways to compute $r_k$ efficiently on digital hardware.
+One way is to use the construction of floating point numbers.

 Floating Point